-- The Sediment Row consists of a series of Figure 16 Prinsco Stormwater Quality Unit (SWQU) chambers installed directly on top of two layers of woven geotextile.
+- The Sediment Row consists of a series of chambers installed directly on top of two layers of woven geotextile.
 The geotextile serves as a filter and prevents the sediment from clogging the foundation.
 The specified geotextile is also durable enough to withstand cleaning and maintenance procedures using water jet technology. - The sediment row is designed with an access structure upstream of the inlet.
 The access structure should be installed prior to the placement of the chambers.
 The structure will be designed to divert the initial stormwater runoff to the sediment row.
 Flows that exceed the capacity of the sediment row will then be diverted to the system through the inlet manifold. - o Installation of the sediment row may begin after the foundation has been placed.
-For detailed layout dimensions, refer to the Engineer's layout or Prinsco's standard Sediment Row detail. - Two strips (7.5' (2.29 m) wide for the HS180 and 5' (1.52 m) wide for the HS75) of an approved AASHTO M288 Class 1 woven stabilization geotextile shall be placed over top of the foundation.
+For detailed layout dimensions, refer to the Engineer's layout or Prinsco's standard Sediment Row detail. - Two strips (minimum 7.5' [2.29 m] wide for the HS180 and 9.75' [2.97 m] wide for the HS290) of an approved AASHTO M288 Class 1 woven stabilization geotextile shall be placed over top of the foundation.
 The chamber row is then installed directly on top of the two layers of fabric.
 It is recommended that these two geotextile layers do not include any joints, overlaps or seams. - A short stub of pipe can be used to connect the manhole to the end cap of the sediment row.
-It is recommended that a 24" (600 mm) diameter pipe be used to allow access to the sediment row for maintenance procedures.
-Note that a pipe adapter is required to make the connection to the end cap of HS75 systems. - A non-woven geotextile is not needed over top of the chambers since the chamber side walls are not perforated.

-o After placement of the adjacent chamber rows, backfilling may commence as described in this guide.
+It is recommended that a 24" (600 mm) diameter pipe be used to allow access to the sediment row for maintenance procedures. - A non-woven geotextile is not needed over top of the chambers since the chamber side walls are not perforated. - o After placement of the adjacent chamber rows, backfilling may commence as described in this guide.